PEPPER: Perception-Guided Perturbation for Robust Backdoor Defense in Text-to-Image Diffusion Models: Experiments

-In Table~\ref{tab:defense_effectiveness_long-PEPPER_plus} and~\ref{tab:defense_effectiveness_short-PEPPER_plus}, we show that the hybrid variants T2IShield+PEPPER (T+PEPPER) and UFID+PEPPER (U+PEPPER) consistently enhance the original defense methods across all backdoor settings, while maintaining reasonable FID scores.
-In particular, U+PEPPER preserves UFID's strengths in VD and gains PEPPER's resilience in TI and EE, thereby achieving comprehensive defense and even attaining an \textbf{all-zero} ASR across all \emph{short prompt} datasets, as shown in Appendix~\ref{sec:short prompts}.
+In Tables~\ref{tab:defense_effectiveness_long-PEPPER_plus} and~\ref{tab:defense_effectiveness_short-PEPPER_plus}, we show that the hybrid variants T2IShield+PEPPER and UFID+PEPPER consistently enhance the original defense methods across all backdoor settings, while maintaining reasonable FID scores.
+In particular, U+P preserves UFID's strengths in VD and gains PEPPER's resilience in TI and EE, thereby achieving comprehensive defense, attaining an \textbf{all-zero} ASR across all \emph{short prompt} datasets, as shown in Appendix~\ref{sec:short prompts}.